material-motion/material-motion/GLOSSARY.md

 - Behavior (Unity)

+## application

+Tools for expressing and building rich, interactive motion.

 ## element

 An individual node in a hierarchical layout/compositing engine.
 Synonymous with a View (iOS) or a DOM Element (web).